stakater/Playbook/content/workshop/sealed-secrets/management.md

 #### Scheduled

-Keys are automatically renewed every `30 days`.
+By default, KeyPairs are automatically renewed every `30 days`.
 This can be configured on controller startup with the `--key-renew-period=<value>` flag.
 The value field can be given as golang duration flag (eg: 720h30m).
 A value of 0 will disable automatic key renewal.

 The feature has been historically called "key rotation" but this term can be confusing.
 Sealed secrets are not automatically rotated and old keys are not deleted when new keys are generated.
 Old sealed secrets resources can be still decrypted.